system-wide SOLUTIONS to change the world

 But these movements die out.
 Why bother?

 You think the social revolution of the 1960s died out, but it didn’t.
 Sure, some of those rebel children got “realistic” and joined the established institutions, did what they “had to” to “make it” in the modern world.
 Some self-destructed.
 But much of the movement went underground.
 It went into pop psychology, self-help, and spiritual journeys that created the new age movement and welcomed in Eastern philosophies.
-It went into the hard work of permaculture and creating intentional communities worldwide.
-It has prepared us to start to understand how to transcend our collectively and personally painful past and support each other as we weather uncertainty, while the established institutions crumble under the weight of their abandonment of their once-noble roles.
+It went into the hard work of permaculture and creating residential intentional communities worldwide.
+It has prepared us to start to understand how to transcend our collectively and personally painful past experiences.
+It has prepared us to support each other as we weather uncertainty, while the established institutions crumble under the weight of their abandonment of their once-noble roles.

 How about this plan?

 Get clear on what regenerative work could look like for you.
-This means considering what choices you could make that would lead to a better outcome for every sentient being on the planet, present and future.
+This means considering what choices you could make that would indirectly lead to a better outcome for every sentient being on the planet, present and future.
+Or if it doesn't help others, it should at least not damage others or the earth.

-If, when, and to the extent you can, identify and extract yourself from every exploitative system.
-The most comprehensive way would be to move onto or create a small farm that’s somewhat self-sustainable, an ecovillage, or an Agrihood.
+To the extent you can, identify and extract yourself from every exploitative system.
+The most comprehensive way would be to move onto or create a small farm that’s somewhat self-sustainable, or an ecovillage, or an agrihood.
 At least start visiting and making friends with people who are doing this, so it starts to feel like a real possibility for you.
 Offer them support.

 Do you have a better idea?
 If so, hopefully you’re writing about it so we all can get on board…figuratively.
 Maybe we should stay with earth until we have this planet sorted out.